 \section{Experiments}

 We implemented \sysname as a self-contained toolkit in Python.
-In this section, we evaluate the performance of \sysname against an extensive list of six different attacks mentioned in Section~\ref{sec:threat_model}.
-Some of these attacks, such as fine-tuning and pruning, are well studied in watermarking.
-We also examine \sysname against more challenging adaptive attack scenarios such as transfer learning, retraining, and the most challenging - multi-architecture - which has never been considered before in the literature.
-To ensure the generalizability of \sysname, we generate three meta-classifiers which track CIFAR10, MNIST, and Tiny-ImageNet respectively.
-We also compare our results to the best state of the art fingerprinting technique named \deepjudge~\cite{chen2021copy}.
+In this section, we evaluate the performance of \sysname against an extensive list of eight attacks mentioned in Section~\ref{sec:threat_model}.
+Some of these attacks, such as fine-tuning and pruning, are well-studied in watermarking~\cite{lukas2021sok}.
+We also examine \sysname against more challenging adaptive attack scenarios such as transfer learning, retraining, and the most challenging -- multi-architecture -- which has never been considered before in the literature.
+To ensure the generalisability of \sysname, we generate three classifiers that track CIFAR10, MNIST, and Tiny-ImageNet.
+We also compare our results to the best state-of-the-art fingerprinting technique, \deepjudge~\cite{chen2021copy}.